 - Server Logs: Logs are used to automatically record device information as well as your interactions with our Site such as what time of day you visited.
 In the event of a problem with our Site, information in the logs allow us to diagnose and the resolve problem.

 - SDKs and Advertising IDs: We use Software Development Kits (“SDKs”) to collect mobile device information and general location.
 The SDKs track user movements, mobile application events, and user interactions.
-This information is used for identity verification and also helps us improve our mobile applications for our customers.
-We also collect and use Advertising Identifiers (“Advertising IDs”) that allow us to identify your mobile device over time for advertising purposes.
+This information is used for identity verification and helps us improve our mobile applications for our customers.
+We also collect and use Advertising Identifiers (“Advertising IDs”) that allow us to identify your mobile device over time, for advertising purposes.

 Choices You Have